mtmazurik/RepositoryNookFirestore/readme.md

 ### Overview
 RepositoryNook is a service that exposes a RESTful API.
 It can run in any container, on any host-platform, that can host Linux Docker images.
 REST API, controller and code written in ASPNETCore and C#.
-It targest an Atlas MongoDB database for the data store.
+This port uses GCP Firestore.
-We start with Azure container deployment (below).
+NOTE: this is incomplete and only implements a push of the RepositoryObject (Create) to an existing collection in Firestore.

 It defaults to Port 8902.